Parral Tailings Project

 The 141 hectare Parral Tailings site is host to 21.3 million tonnes of tailings left over from 340 years of mining operations.
 Located near the heart of the city, the tailings have become a nuisance to residents and an impediment to development.
 Fortunately, inefficient historic recovery processes left significant amounts of silver and gold in the tailings which GoGold is now recovering.

-GoGold poured its first dore bar at Parral on June 3, 2014.
-The operation will continue to ramp up to an expected commercial production of 5,000 tonnes per day with an expected average annual yield of 1.2 million oz. silver and 11,000 oz. gold.
+GoGold's Parral operation continues to ramp up to an expected commercial production of 5,000 tonnes per day with an expected average annual yield of 1.2 million oz. silver and 11,000 oz. gold.

 Capex - Construction completed for approximately $32.5 million versus our pre-feasibility budget of $35 million.